 - Indexed Universal Life: Like Variable Life, you can invest your cash value in a stock index and use the money to change the amount of your premiums or death benefit.

-In retrospect, now that my family’s wealth is on pace to exceed the historical estate tax exemption amounts for two people thanks to a lucky bull market, I should have taken out a Variable Life or Indexed Universal Life insurance policy back in 2005 when I first got a 10-year, term life insurance policy.
+In retrospect, now that my family's wealth is on pace to exceed the historical estate tax exemption amounts for two people thanks to a lucky bull market, I should have taken out a Variable Life or Indexed Universal Life insurance policy back in 2005.
+That was when I first got a 10-year, term life insurance policy.
 These type of life insurance policies would have helped us build even greater wealth.

 Let's go through each permanent life insurance policy in a little more detail.

 Universal life is the most common type of permanent life insurance.
 It's generally a more conservative type of permanent life insurance that has a minimum guaranteed cash value return.
 The cash value is invested conservatively by the life insurance company.
 The investments are usually in various low-risk, high-quality short term fixed income investments.

 Universal life lets you change the relationship between your policy’s death benefit amount and cash value.
 When you have enough cash value built up, you could even stop paying premiums by using your cash value to keep the policy active.
 You will need a lot of time to accumulate enough cash value if you plan to go this route.

 With universal life, you get to keep permanent life insurance and pay a lower cost for the coverage later in life.

 Below is a benefit growth chart example of a universal life insurance policy.
 The death benefit is for $500,000 and the monthly premium is $830. $830 is not cheap compared to a term policy that may only cost this 42-year-old healthy male $120/month or less.

 However, as you can see from the chart, after 21 years, the cash value grows to $237,452 from zero and the total death benefit equals $500,000 + $237,452 = $737,452.

 Variable Life Insurance